IPsec error, racoon won't start with more than one phase 2

 I check the code a little, we can have "sainfo anonymous" when setting the phase2 to "transport".
 So for such mobiles, it could be a documented issue in the wiki (only use one phase II in transport mode for such devices), and we could remove the condition (on isset($ph1ent['mobile']) in the code at line 643.

 - add a checkbox "anonymous phase2" in the phase1 screen.

 - when checked, only one "transport" phase2 can be added.

 What do you think ?

-#4 Updated by Jim Pingle almost 9 years ago
+#4 Updated by Jim Pingle over 9 years ago

 Sounds OK, though we also had reports that the Cisco VPN client would only connect with sainfo anonymous even without transport mode.

 So what it might need is some more logic, if it's a single p2, use sainfo anonymous, if it's multiple p2, use the other method.
 A checkbox would work but may not be the best way.